Fresh Milled Flour Bread Recipe (Perfect Sandwich Loaf!)

 For my mill, I have to start it, then start adding the wheat berries and immediately tighten the knob just until the stones are touching.
 And then I tighten it just a little more. 🙂

-You will know if you’ve tightened it too much if the flour slows down to a trickle as it’s grinding.
+You will know if you’ve tightened it too much if the flour slows down to a trickle and almost stops as it’s grinding.

 It’s that last step that sometimes causes problems, as I have to remember to tighten the knob every time I grind flour again.
 You will definitely be reminded if you end up with coarse flour once or twice!